balatharunr/TogglePlay/README.md

 # TogglePlay Extension

-A Microsoft Edge extension that automatically toggles play/pause between YouTube tabs for seamless media experience.
+A Microsoft Edge extension that automatically toggles play/pause between YouTube and Spotify tabs for seamless media experience.

 ## Features

-- **YouTube-to-YouTube Synchronization**: When one YouTube tab plays, paired tabs automatically pause
+- **YouTube & Spotify Support**: Works with both YouTube videos and Spotify web player
+- **Cross-Platform Sync**: Pair YouTube ↔ YouTube, Spotify ↔ Spotify, or YouTube ↔ Spotify
 - **Bidirectional Control**: Either tab can control the other
 - **Single Pair Mode**: Only one active pair at a time for simplicity
 - **Persistent Settings**: Pairs and settings are saved across browser sessions
-- **Smart Detection**: Automatically detects YouTube video elements and state changes
+- **Smart Detection**: Automatically detects media elements and state changes
 - **Robust Error Handling**: Handles tab refreshes, navigation, and connection issues
+- **Keyboard Shortcut**: Press 'B' to pause both tabs instantly

 ## How It Works

-1. **Primary Tab**: The currently active/selected tab
+1. **Primary Tab**: The currently active/selected tab (YouTube or Spotify)
-2. **Secondary Tab**: Choose from available YouTube tabs
+2. **Secondary Tab**: Choose from available YouTube or Spotify tabs
 3. **Auto-Toggle**: When primary plays → secondary pauses, when primary pauses → secondary plays
 4. **Single Pair**: Only one pair allowed at a time, new selections replace existing pairs